remind101/empire/README.md

 ## Architecture

-Empire is heavily influenced by the philosophies describe in [The Twelve-Factor App][12factor].
+Empire is heavily influenced by Heroku and the philosophies described in [The Twelve-Factor App][12factor].

 ### Phases